How often and when does the Commonwealth Transportation Board (CTB) meet?

 What if the maximum allocation is not enough?

-When the cost of an individual access project exceeds $500,000, the locality may request up to $150,000 in supplemental funds, which must be matched on a dollar-for-dollar basis by a contribution from the general fund of the county, city, or town.
-Such supplemental state funding shall be limited to 20% of the qualifying investment above $2.5 million, up to $3.25 million.
+When the cost of an individual access project exceeds $700,000, the locality may request up to $150,000 in supplemental funds, which must be matched on a dollar-for-dollar basis by a contribution from the general fund of the county, city, or town.
 Project costs in excess of the allocation will be the locality’s responsibility.

 When can we expect these funds to be spent on a project?